HandlessFreak/rtx-notif/README.md

 # RTX Lookout
 I wanted to get a 3070, but as we all know that's a bit challenging right now.
 I found the big notification apps like HotStock to be a bit slow, and their notifications would sometimes repeat several times, even after I asked to no longer be notified of a certain product.
 So I wrote a Discord bot that would DM me when they restocked.
 After getting my own card, I decided to expand on the idea so others would be able to use it as well.

+## NOTICE
+The project is currently broken.
+I need to fix it, but haven't had the time.
+I am open to any pull requests though if one of you lovely people wanted to help out.

 ## Quick Start
 Please note, this bot **only works with Best Buy's website**.
 I may end up adding support for other vendors, but for now it's only Best Buy.